Ron Hutchcraft Ministries - Facebook Faith: 8 Ways to Represent Jesus through Facebook

 Paul's passion was that "by all possible means, I might save some."
-He would have loved Facebook!
-This is a means too powerful not to capture for Christ, for spiritual rescue.
+Social media is a means too powerful not to capture for Christ, for spiritual rescue.

-There are more than 800 million active users on Facebook, 75% of whom are outside the United States.
-That means any one of us could be a missionary with Jesus' message without ever leaving home, buying a plane ticket, learning a language or exchanging our currency.
-The fulfillment of Jesus' prophecy about the last days has never been more within reach: "This gospel of the kingdom will be preached in the whole world as a testimony to all nations, and then the end will come" (Matthew 24:14 ).
+The fulfillment of Jesus' prophecy about the last days has never been more within reach: "This gospel of the kingdom will be preached in the whole world as a testimony to all nations, and then the end will come" (Matthew 24:14).

 This comes down to thinking intentionally about using social media as a means for getting Jesus on the radar of people you know.
-Praying for, and looking for natural opportunities to bring up the difference your relationship with Jesus is making.
+Praying, and looking for natural opportunities to bring up the difference your relationship with Jesus is making.

 The principles of sharing Jesus in the environment of social media are not much different from sharing Jesus in our everyday lives.